UIKit0/PopGoesShinobi/AnimatingShinobiChartsWithPop.md

 this change, and we've not touched on that at all yet.
 Let's get to it.

-## Creating a custom animation property with POP
+## Creating a custom animation property with pop

 One of the great things about pop (there are many) is that it is a general purpose animation engine - you can pretty much animate anything.
 For example, you could